Now Reading

 Secondary Fermentation

-As noted above, the carbonated bubbles that are in sparkling wine develop after combining yeast and sugar.
+As noted above, the carbonation in sparkling wine develop after combining yeast and sugar.
 Together, they produce carbon dioxide (CO2).
-This fizzy marriage happens in one of two places: either inside the wine bottle or inside a pressurized steel tank.
+This fizzy marriage happens in one of two places: inside the wine bottle or a pressurized steel tank.

 Secondary Stages of Making Sparkling Wine

-After lees aging is complete, winemakers proceeding with the traditional method and ancestral method will remove the lees sediment with a process called riddling.
+After lees aging is complete, winemakers proceeding with the traditional and ancestral methods will remove the lees sediment with a riddling process.
 The producer inverts the bottles onto a rack.
-The Riddler (a person who’s sole job is to riddle) turns the bottles by hand so that the lees eventually settle in the neck of the bottle.
-This process can take several weeks or months which is why many producers have made the move to mechanizing this step, which cuts down on production time significantly.
+The riddler (a person whose sole job is to riddle) turns the bottles by hand so that the lees eventually settle in the neck of the bottle.
+This process can take several weeks or months, which is why many producers have moved to mechanize this step, which significantly cuts down on production time.

 To remove the lees from the bottle, the neck of the bottle is frozen.
 The pressure inside the bottle then forces the sediment out.
 A mixture of sugar and wine is added (dosage), along with the final cork.